alsosprachben/mnvkd/README.md

     2. is used in an `edge-triggered` manner, although each edge-block needs to be re-registered on each poll call.
     3. This means that the smallest block-list needed is used.
 Under moderate load, this is actually faster than `epoll()`.

 It is even more important in this environment to avoid polling, since it also lowers the overhead of context switching in-process, and the micro-process will continue proceeding with warm caches.
-This means that entire request can often be handled in a single micro-process dispatch.
+This means that an entire request can often be handled in a single micro-process dispatch.
+Beyond that, a entire pipeline of multiple requests and responses can be handled in a single dispatch.
+This means that both _reactive_ and _batch_ operations have the _same overhead_.

+### Lockless, Gracefully-Batched Overload

+At capacity, dispatching degrades into aggregation, not contention.
+The lowering of latency directly increases throughput, the theoretical ideal.

+In a lock-based system, when capacity is reached, resources need to be switched, rather than simply being enqueued.
+In this manner, a lock behaves like a queue of size 0.

+In practice, the throughput of a lock-based system reflects off the top of minimum-latency capacity the way an alias frequency reflects off the top of the Nyquist frequency.
+That is, it has been observed that going beyond that capacity by `n`% will result in a throughput of `100-n`% of total capacity.

+However, in a lockless system, throughput continues to grow beyond mimumum-latency capacity, trading latency for throughput, where the reduction of the number of event-loops per request actually increases total capacity beyond the minimum-latency capacity.
+And if requests are being pipelined, an even-greater, more-linear increase is observed.

+This means that it is actually ideal to load the system just beyond the mimimum-latency capacity, where the processing jitter causes some aggregations to occur, but where the lower-side of the jitter allows the event queue to regularly drain completely, where latency doesn't get a chance to compound.
+This alone has been observed to improve total throughput by about 50% even under a soft-real-time deadline constraint.

 ### I/O Vectoring